Noss & Bressay Wildlife Daily Cruises

 Daily Trips Around Noss National Nature Reserve & Bressay With Underwater Viewing (3hrs) – Departs At 10:15am & 2:15pm (Passenger Check-In 15 mins prior to departure)

-Seabirds-and-Seals offers you the ultimate wildlife experience with our daily 3-hour trips around Noss National Nature Reserve & Bressay, where you will get to enjoy Shetland’s abundant Seabirds & Seals and the views are awesome, giving you photographic opportunities with the awesome Noss cliffs in the background.
+Seabirds-and-Seals offers you the ultimate wildlife experience with our two daily 3-hour trips around Noss National Nature Reserve & Bressay, where you will get to enjoy Shetland’s abundant Seabirds & Seals and the views are awesome, giving you photographic opportunities with the awesome Noss cliffs in the background.
 You won’t believe how close we’ll take you to the 25,000 gannets, thousands of guillemots and hundreds of puffins, razorbills, black guillemots, gulls, shags and skuas.
 We sometimes(No False Promises) meet porpoises, occasionally whales, otters and dolphins.

 This trip includes ‘Underwater Viewing’ with our remotely controlled tethered mini-submarine, a camera on the submarine feeds live colour video images to display screens in the cabin and on the deck.